TrentD815/Head-To-Head/README.md

   - Fulfill the vision that my friend and I desired to create a stat site where there are more interconnected stats between
     NBA players that are not seen on other sites.
-This is done by not only utilizing the basic statlines but by analyzing play by play records
+This is done by not only utilizing the basic stat lines but by analyzing play by play records
   - Create a project that has a light/dark mode
   - Create a project that uses the "frosted glass" effect on certain visual elements (commonly seen on iOS UI's)

 ## Environment
-View and play around with Head To Head [here](head-to-head-stats.herokuapp.com).
+View and play around with Head To Head [here](https://head-to-head-stats.herokuapp.com).
 Alternatively, click on the "Environments" section on the right side of this repo.
 Then click "View Deployment" to open the project in a new tab.
 Occasionally if there has been little traffic, first opening the project may take a bit (10-20 seconds) in order to wake the server.
 After waking the server, the project should run as normal.